 A patient’s tooth will usually recover from a root canal procedure two to four weeks after it was performed.
 As long as no infection has returned and the tooth seems healthy, they can see a restorative dentist Farmington Hills who will remove their temporary filling and replace it with a more permanent alternative.

 There are two ways a restorative dentist can replace a temporary root canal filling, either with a permanent filling or by placing a crown on top of the tooth.
 Both are viable options and will ensure your tooth is at optimal strength and functionality for the rest of the patient’s life.
-Contact us today to schedule an appointment by calling us at (248) 476-4416.
+Contact us today at Pearl Dental PC by calling us at (248) 476-4416.